-He was tested and received full accreditation for generating all Bond numbers at random, no matter how long.
-So every Bond number, no matter whether it has eight, nine, 10 or 11 digits - or when it was purchased - has a separate and equal chance of winning a prize.
+After testing, Ernie 4 received full accreditation for generating all Bond numbers at random, no matter how long.
+So every Bond number, whether it has eight, nine, 10 or 11 digits has a separate and equal chance of winning a prize.

 via the Internet

 Launch of ERNIE 4 at the